Baligubadle

 Baligubadle is a town in the southern Maroodi Jeex region of Somaliland.
-The locality serves as the capital of the Baligubadle District, an administrative subdivision of the Maroodi Jeex region that was created in 2019, and straddles the border with the Somali Region of Ethiopia.
-The town has approximately 18,000 inhabitants.
+The locality serves as the capital of the Baligubadle District, an administrative subdivision of the Maroodi Jeex region that was created in 1991 after regaining Somaliland independence, and straddles the border with the Somali Region of Ethiopia.

-The town's inhabitants are mostly pastoralist whereby the local economy is predominantly dependent on livestock trade, however small-scale rain fed farming is also practiced.

 History

 The town of Baligubadle served as the administrative headquarters of the SNM and played a crucial role in the formation of modern-day Somaliland.

 In March 1990, Baligubadle hosted the sixth Somali National Movement congress whereby the role of the House of Elders (Somaliland) was formally institutionalized under Article 4 of the Somali National Movement constitution.

 Additionally, the constitution of the Somali National Movement was adopted at the organisation's sixth congress in the town in 1990.
 Therefore, paving way for the future administration to govern for two years.

+Demographics

+The town's inhabitants are mostly pastoralist whereby the local economy is predominantly dependent on livestock trade, however small-scale rain fed farming is also practiced.
+The town has approximately 18,000 inhabitants.